We offer short-term, professional services for a wide range of issues.

 - Which office can help with disability questions or requests for accommodations?

-You may ask questions or seek accommodations through our Director of Student Success (843-863-7159), or visit the director in the Student Success Center, which is located on the first floor of the Thurmond Center.
+You may ask questions or seek accommodations through our Director of Student Success (843-863-7159), or visit the director in the Student Success Center, which is located on the first floor of the Student Center.

 - Who can I talk to about faith-related issues?